blossom/lettuce-webdriver-setup/readme.md

 # Lettuce Webdriver Setup

-Is an plug&play example how to combine Lettuce, Lettuce Webdriver and Selenium.
+Is a plug&play example how to combine Lettuce, Lettuce Webdriver and Selenium.
 Any improvments are very welcome.

 ## Tools included